 Active plan or council district committees shall review and provide comments on text amendment applications, Rezones, or Plan Amendments.
 Committees shall review proposed amendments within their purview, unless the text amendment is applicable citywide, then review is required by each committee.
-Should a committee not meet due to a lack of quorum or any other reason, the Director, at their discretion, may schedule the item for consideration by the Commission and/or Council.
+Should a committee not meet due to a lack of quorum or any other reason, the Director, at this or her discretion may schedule the item for consideration by the Commission and/or Council.

-15-5808 Airport Land Use Commission Review
+15-4808 Airport Land Use Commission Review